 Practical Information for Visiting Interlaken

 - Boat: Here you can find timetables for boat trips on Brienzersee as well as Thunresee.
 On this website, you’ll also find more information about ticket prices.
-The holders of the Swiss Travel Pass can travel on Lake Thun and Lake Brienz for free (in the same class as your pass).
+The holders of the Swiss Pass can travel on Lake Thun and Lake Brienz for free (in the same class as your pass).

 - Tickets: If you have a Jungfrau Travel Pass of 5 days or more, boat tickets for both lakes, as well as Harder Kulm funicular fees are included.
 Since we were staying in the region longer, we bought this pass; it’s an amazing value and saves you so much money if doing lots of sightseeing.